panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 This post helps you distinguish the situations when `React.memo()` improves the performance, and, which is not less important, understand when its usage is useless.

-Plus I'll describe nice usage tips you should be aware of.
+Plus I'll describe some usage tips you should be aware of.

 ## 1. React.memo()